Individual Retirement Accounts (IRAs)

 Relax the way you want to in the future by preparing in the now.
-At 1st National Bank, we offer our well-deserving customers traditional and Roth IRA options — each with different associated tax advantages.
+At FNB, we offer our well-deserving customers traditional and Roth IRA options — each with different associated tax advantages.
 Choose the plan that best suits you and benefit from competitive interest, above standard savings.

 There's no set up or monthly service charges, just money to be made.
 Whatever your dream retirement entails, get that much closer by taking the first steps today.